CogPsyDraftTable/UsingGitHub/GitForMac.md

 # Repository Basics

+Below are some notes that I'm writing as I'm in the process of learning how to use GitHub Repositories.
+I'll also put a link to a screen-cast covering these same topics.
+Please feel free to add to this.
+The general goal is to be able to make use of Git in simple and effective ways.

+Here's the screen cast.

+## Get this stuff first

 1. Get a GitHub account, it's free
 2. Download GitHub for Mac, it's a free program for easy sharing between repositories on Github, and repositories on your local machine.